kelleghan1/quick-chat/README.md

 To start the servers for both the client and server, run `npm run dev` in the project directory.

-In a browser, navigate to http://localhost:3000/
+In a browser, navigate to http://localhost:3000/ (This should open automatically)

 To test, run `npm run test` in the project directory.